librewolf-community/browser-macos/build_guide.md

 #### build
 This is the real building process, which should take from 60 to 90 minutes.
 Once it is completed a success message is displayed.
 #### package
-Performs `./mach package`, then takes the previously built .app, strips some unused stuff from it, applies the LibreWolf settings from the [settings directory](./settings), and then finally moves it in the `Applications` folder.
-It also creates a .zip which can be found in `~/Downloads` as previously mentioned.
+Performs `./mach package`, then takes the previously built .app, strips some unused stuff from it and applies the LibreWolf settings from the [settings directory](./settings)
+#### add_to_apps
+As previously mentioned, moves LibreWolf.app in the `Applications` folder and creates a .zip containing LibreWolf.app and readme.md, which can be found in `~/Downloads`.
+#### cleanup
+Removes leftover files and folders from previous build processes.